MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 # Microsoft Edge support for Windows Defender SmartScreen

+This article describes the benefits of using Windows Defender SmartScreen, explains how it works, and describes how to configure this Microsoft Edge feature.

+> [!NOTE]
+> This article applies to Microsoft Edge version 77 or later.

 Windows Defender SmartScreen is a service that Microsoft Edge uses to keep you safe while you browse the web.
 Windows Defender SmartScreen provides an early warning system against websites that might engage in phishing attacks or attempt to distribute malware through a focused attack.

-In addition to learning about the benefits of using Windows Defender SmartScreen, and how it works, you'll learn how to turn this service On or Off.

 > [!NOTE]
 > Before Windows 10, version 1703, this feature was called the SmartScreen filter when used within the browser and Windows SmartScreen when used outside of the browser.

-> [!NOTE]
-> This article applies to Microsoft Edge version 77 or later.

-## The benefits of SmartScreen
+## The benefits of Windows Defender SmartScreen

- In addition to providing an early warning system, Windows Defender SmartScreen provides several benefits.
-These benefits are summarized in the following list and described in more detail in the [Windows Defender SmartScreen documentation](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-smartscreen/windows-defender-smartscreen-overview#benefits-of-windows-defender-smartscreen).
+Windows Defender SmartScreen provides several benefits, which are summarized in the following list.
+These benefits are described in detail in the [Windows Defender SmartScreen documentation](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-smartscreen/windows-defender-smartscreen-overview#benefits-of-windows-defender-smartscreen).
 The benefits are:

 - Anti-phishing and anti-malware support
 - Reputation-based URL and app protection